-In contrast to the findings of the above studies, a meta-analysis of 320 mpirical studies conducted by Capon, Farley and Hoenig (1990) relating environmental, strategic, and organisational factors to financial performance failed to discover any definitive impact of financial information on financial performance.
-A similar outcome was reported in Thomas and Evanson's (1987) study of 398 small pharmacies in the United States.
+In contrast to the findings of the above studies, a meta-analysis of 320 empirical studies conducted by Capon, Farley and Hoenig (1990) relating environmental, strategic, and organisational factors to financial performance failed to discover any definitive impact of financial information on financial performance.
+A similar outcome was reported in Thomas and Evanson's performance.
+A similar pharmacies in the United States.
+They were unable (1987) study of 398 small pharmacies in the United States.
 They were unable to demonstrate a significant association between the number and the frequency of use of financial information on one hand and SME performance on the other.
 They hypothesised that this might be due to a lack of ability on the part of owners/managers to interpret information properly.